-The introduction of invasive organisms is one of the main causes of change in biodiversity primarily affecting species composition in the affected areas (Bailey 2015; Gollasch et al. 2015).
+The introduction of invasive organisms can be a significant cause of changes in biodiversity (Bailey 2015; Gollasch et al. 2015).
 The introduction of harmful pathogens in ports, for example through ballast water, has found to pose serious risks to sensitive ecosystems such as coral reefs (Aguirre-Macedo et al. 2008).
-The ecological consequences of the physical destruction of habitat and biota is well documented, also from the WIO region (UNEP/GPA and WIOMSA 2004).
-However, such problems also can have socio-economic implications pertaining to loss of aesthetic values, but also human safety during the destruction process (e.g., blasting).
+The ecological consequences of physical destruction of habitat and biota are well documented from many parts of the world, including the WIO region (UNEP/GPA and WIOMSA 2004).
+Such problems also have socioeconomic implications pertaining to commercial losses in other coastal sectors, and loss of livelihoods.

-While marine ecosystems can be naturally noisy because of, for example waves and marine mammals' vocals, human activities such as marine transportation, resource extraction, fishing, and recreational activities have increased ocean ambient noise levels by about 15 dB over the past 5 decades (Pine et al. 2016).
+While marine ecosystems can be naturally noisy because of, for example waves and marine mammals' vocals, human activities such as boating, resource extraction, fishing, and recreational activities have increased ocean ambient noise levels by about 15 dB over the past 5 decades (Pine et al. 2016).
 This is a problem as human induced noise differs from ambient underwater noise with respect to direction, frequency, and duration.
 Seabirds attracted to artificial light from ships or offshore platforms can become disoriented, collide with structures, starve, become dehydrated, or be taken by predators.
 Species that are nocturnal or light-sensitive also can be affected even if the exposure is to low light intensities and temporary (Jägerbrand et al. 2019).